S163454/S163454/README.md

 ###

-<p align="left">Motivated IT Support professional with hands-on experience in troubleshooting, user support, and basic IT tasks.
-Comfortable working with tools like Jira, MS Office, and web technologies.
-Quick learner with strong communication skills and a passion for solving technical problems.<br><br>- 🔭 Contact me:<br>- Sagar.abbas1818@gmail.com<br>- linkedin.com/in/sagar-abbas-c</p>
+<p align="left">I'm an enthusiastic IT Support Specialist with practical experience in troubleshooting, system maintenance, and end-user support.
+Currently, I’m working as an IT Intern at Hoechst Pakistan Limited, where I assist in managing IT infrastructure and resolving technical issues.
+Previously, I worked as an IT Technician at Elite School System, supporting hardware, software, and network-related tasks.

+Alongside my support roles, I'm actively involved in projects of various scales, where I’ve gained hands-on experience with multiple programming languages and continue to grow my skills in software development and system automation.<br><br>- 🔭 Contact me:<br>- Sagar.abbas1818@gmail.com<br>- linkedin.com/in/sagar-abbas-c</p>

 ###